 Podcasting can be a lot of fun and a really unique way to promote yourself or your business… but it can also be really intimidating!
 Whether you’re self-conscious and hate hearing yourself in recordings (like me), nervous about the idea of putting yourself out there or just feel awkward about the whole set up, getting your podcast off the ground and on a quasi-regular schedule can be a difficult task.

 I’ll be the first to admit, getting comfortable with podcasting will not happen overnight.
 Becoming a great, or even just a solid podcaster takes time.
 Trust me, you won’t be able to nail this one in one take.
 But never fear!
 Your dreams of becoming a great podcaster are very much within reach.
-Here’s what you need to become a podcast superstar.
+Read on to discover how to become a podcasting superstar

 One of the best things about a podcast?
 No one can see you.
 That means you are totally free to prepare and bring notes with you to read or reference over the course of the recording.
 Many of the podcasts we do for MTFW are based on the blogs we write.
 So, on many occasions, I will just print out the blog and use it essentially as a script.

 Trust me, having notes or some kind of reference material seriously pays off.
 The written material helps keep you focused and on track, especially if you start getting nervous or feel like you’re rambling.
 You will also sound better prepared as you no longer need to do all your planning in your head.
-In addition to sound better prepared, you’ll also sound more professional as you start to eliminate filler words.
-You know, your uh’s, um’s, er’s, ah’s and awkward moments of silent.
+In addition, to sound better prepared, you’ll also sound more professional as you start to eliminate filler words such as your uh’s, um’s, er’s, ah’s, you know’s and awkward moments of silence.

 Everything is better with friends.
 Even podcasting!
 Having a co-host – a partner in podcasting crime – makes for a better overall podcast.
 If you’ve listened to any other podcasts, then you will probably agree with me that podcasts featuring multiple people are just… better!